SethClydesdale/forumactif-messenger/README.md

 - [x] fix actions bar visible when not in a topic
 - [x] fix message listener still active while viewing about page
 - [ ] fix guests being able to post when there's no reply button
+  - [ ] also fix the message sending for guests so guests can leave messages ; it'll require extra data during submission.
 - [ ] fix scrolling to the last message when images aren't loaded
 - [x] fix avatars and usernames so they link to the user profile
 - [x] fix similar topics and other non-message elements displaying as anon message